Frequently Asked Questions (FAQ) about concentrated liquidity

 By concentrating liquidity into specific ranges, the liquidity provider can earn more fees.
 Traders experience less slippage on trades in concentrated liquidity markets.

-Concentrated liquidity can also amplify negative things like impermanent loss.
+Concentrated liquidity can also amplify the effects of price changes, called impermanent loss.
 Concentrated liquidity requires users to be extremely vigilant or rely upon a concentrated liquidity manager for providing liquidity.

 Concentrated liquidity management is a pretty tough space to be in.
 There are serious technical and operational challenges.